There are many reasons that couples, even happy ones, are going to fight. It could be about finances, housework, or just leaving the seat up.

 Sleep and relationship expert Dr. Wendy M. Troxel told us that there are a few solutions to these sleep problems.
 If snoring is the main issue, make sure to see a medical professional, as it can be a sign of sleep apnea.
 Also, if sleep schedules are a problem, it’s all about finding common ground.
 If the issues persist, she said sleeping apart can actually be good for the relationship.

-Finally, make sure to find the right type of mattress for couples!
+Finally, make sure to find the best mattress for couples!
 A mattress with good motion isolation should ensure that sleeping partners don’t disturb each other at night.

 Featured image: Anna Kolosiuk/Shutterstock